 Summary probation is a type of inactive supervision of a person who has been convicted of a misdemeanor in California.
-Summary probation, or informal probation, is a replacement for a jail sentence where people who have not been deemed a risk to their community serve most or all of their sentence under court supervision, rather than incarceration.
+Summary probation, or informal probation, is a replacement for a jail sentence where people who have not been deemed a risk to their community serve most or all of their sentence under court supervision rather than incarceration.

-What Is Summary Probation in California?
+What is Summary Probation in Santa Barbara, California?

 “The suspension of the imposition or execution of a sentence and the order of revocable release in the community subject to conditions established by the court without the supervision of a probation officer.”

 This alternative to formal probation or a lengthy jail sentence may reduce the risk of a first-time offender turning into a habitual criminal and, ideally, cause a positive behavior change.

 Summary probation is usually only offered in cases where an offender commits a:

-- Low-level felony
+- Low-level felony crime